 The Senior Adult Unit (SAU) on the second floor of Addison Gilbert Hospital has been transformed, thanks to the generosity of the Cape Ann community.
 The renovation and expansion of the unit nearly doubles our capacity, allowing us to provide specialized medical and behavioral health care to elderly patients.

 “We are always in the position of having a wait list,” said Steven Gillespie, MD, medical director of the SAU.
 The addition of eight more beds, 20 in total, will allow more seniors to receive their care at Addison Gilbert Hospital.
 “We do a number of things here that can benefit patients so they can go directly home without going to a skilled nursing facility for rehabilitation.
-If they go to a rehab, they are in a position physically and/or mentally in which they will benefit from the rehab stay and be able to return home,” Dr. Gillespie explained.
+If they go to a rehab, they are in a position physically and/or mentally in which they will benefit from the rehab stay and be able to return home,” Gillespie explained.

 But the additional beds aren’t the only new features.
 The floors are new, and the walls are freshly painted.
 The existing showers were completely redone.
 “Both showers allow patients to walk in,” explained Shirley Conway, MSN, MBA, RN-BC, Addison Gilbert’s director of Geriatric Initiatives.
 “They’re flat, safe, beautiful and easy to use.”